BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 21:33 And Abraham planted a grove in Beersheba, and called there on the name of the LORD, the everlasting God.

+21:34 And Abraham sojourned in the Philistines' land many days.

+22:1 And it came to pass after these things, that God did tempt Abraham, and said unto him, Abraham: and he said, Behold, here I am.
 ## The Book of Psalms

 	Psalm 01